teachingaway/teachingaway.github.io/_posts/2014-09-04-how-to-file-trademark-registration-application.md

 | [BEST BEER IN AMERICA](http://scholar.google.com/scholar_case?case=5955570528665510157)| Beer | Descriptive | Weak |

 Marks that start off weak can eventually become stronger through heavy advertising and developing strong brand recognition.
-This is called “acquired distinctiveness.”
+This is called "acquired distinctiveness."
 However, when launching a new product or company, its far easier to start with a strong mark than to try to acquire distinctiveness.

 Here are some other distinctiveness traps to avoid. _Geographic locations_ make weak trademarks.
-The Trademark Office likes to reject applications that take the format “Location + Product”, as in “Kentucky Fried Chicken.”
-Don’t use this format.
+The Trademark Office likes to reject applications that take the format "Location + Product", as in "Kentucky Fried Chicken."
+Don't use this format.
 _Personal names_ make weak trademarks.
-Don’t name your company or your product after yourself.
+Don't name your company or your product after yourself.
 It will raise all kinds of trademark problems.
 Avoid _laudatory_ self-praise in your mark.
-Marks like “Best Beer” are likely to be rejected by the trademark office as merely descriptive of beer.
+Marks like "Best Beer" are likely to be rejected by the trademark office as merely descriptive of beer.

 - - -

 ## Clearance Search

 Start by thinking up a handful of _distinctive_ names for your product.
 Then, search for existing trademark registrations before setting on a final name, and before filing a trademark application.
 Searching for identical marks is not enough.
-You need to search for marks that are so similar that they are “likely to cause consumer confusion.”[^3] Three good databases to search are the US Trademark Office (called "TESS"), the EU Trademark Office database (called "OHIM"), and the World Intellectual Property Office trademark database (called "ROMARIN").
+You need to search for marks that are so similar that they are "likely to cause consumer confusion."[^3] Three good databases to search are the US Trademark Office (called "TESS"), the EU Trademark Office database (called "OHIM"), and the World Intellectual Property Office trademark database (called "ROMARIN").
 I'm not sure why they all have terrible acronyms.

 [^3]: Lawyers sometimes call this type of search a "trademark clearance search."
 When lawyers say "knockout search" they're talking about quick searches for identical (or nearly identical) trademark registrations.